Sit Down Young Stranger

-Sit Down Young Stranger is Canadian singer Gordon Lightfoot's fifth studio album and his best-selling original album.
+Sit Down Young Stranger is Canadian singer Gordon Lightfoot's fifth original album and his best-selling original album.
 Shortly after its 1970 release on the Reprise Records label, it was renamed If You Could Read My Mind when the song of that title reached #1 on the RPM Top Singles chart in Canada and #5 on the Billboard Hot 100 in the US.
 The album itself reached #12 on the Billboard 200 chart.
 In Canada, the album was on the charts from April 18, 1970, to November 27, 1971.
 It peaked at #8 on March 13, 1971 after an earlier peak at #12 on June 20, 1970.
-Its last 24 weeks were spent in the 90s, except for appearances at #88 and #100.
+Its last 24 weeks were spent in the 90s, except for two appearances at #88 and one at #100.

 History

 Sit Down Young Stranger was Lightfoot's first recording for his new label, Reprise Records.
 He had left United Artists because he believed they did not adequately promote his albums.

-On this album, Lightfoot included more orchestration, which is particularly evident on "If You Could Read My Mind".
+On this album, Lightfoot included more orchestration, particularly evident on "If You Could Read My Mind".
 It was also the first studio album to feature long-time Lightfoot bassist Rick Haynes.
-The orchestration on "Minstrel of the Dawn" and "Approaching Lavender" was arranged by Randy Newman.
+The orchestrations on "Minstrel of the Dawn" and "Approaching Lavender" were arranged by Randy Newman.

-The album contained one of the first recorded versions of Kris Kristofferson and Fred Foster's "Me and Bobby McGee" which had previously been a country hit for Roger Miller and would later become a hit for Janis Joplin.
+The album contained one of the first recorded versions of Kris Kristofferson and Fred Foster's "Me and Bobby McGee", which had previously been a country hit for Roger Miller and would later become a hit for Janis Joplin.

 A small number of vinyl copies of the album contain no title on the front cover.
-This is because the cover was originally supposed to be just a picture of Lightfoot, but it was then thought that stating the title would increase the album's sales.
+This is because the cover was originally supposed to be just a picture of Lightfoot, but Reprise executives thought that stating the title would increase the album's sales.
 The untitled copies did have a small sticker on the cellophane wrap bearing the album's title.

 One rarity of note is "The Pony Man" appears on the Warner Brothers loss leader Schlagers! without the harmonica overdub.